 As a Senior Attorney at Disability Rights NC, she worked for nine years to protect the rights of people with disabilities under the ADA.
 Jennifer teaches Disability Law as an Adjunct Professor of Law at UNC-Chapel Hill.
 She frequently lectures and teaches CLE courses on Employment Law topics including: ADA, FLMA, Sexual Harassment, and Ethical Issues in Representing Clients with Disabilities.

 She has also served her community, including on the Carrboro Elementary School Improvement Team and on non-profit boards and volunteer committees advocating for racial equity.
 Jennifer enjoys hiking, frequenting the local farmers’ markets, and besting her children at chess and monopoly.
-She lives with her wife and their two daughters, who amaze her every day.
+She lives with her two daughters, who amaze her every day.
 When she grows up, Jenn’s four-year-old daughter once told her she wants to “be myself and fight for justice.”

 - New York